Connect. Learn. Community.

 The MNEA Board is an all-volunteer working board.
 All board members are responsible for and actively involved in the on-going management, implementation, and work of the organization.

-Kylie Nicholas, 2026 President-Elect
+Kylie Nicholas, 2025 President

 Kylie Nicholas is the founder of KA Nicholas Consulting.
 KANC is a woman-owned, full-service evaluation, facilitation and planning consulting firm that provides tailored support and tools to individuals, programs, and organizations that are working to achieve more equitable outcomes through their work.
 She is passionate about helping organizations develop evaluation strategies that tell the full story of the program’s work without burdening program staff or participants.
 Kylie has developed evaluation strategies for foundations, nonprofits, and government agencies, including multi-year evaluation strategies for Greater Twin Cities United Way Innovation Initiatives programs.
 For over 10 years, she has been drawing on her complementary backgrounds in program evaluation and the arts to develop creative strategies for gathering insights to help nonprofits, foundations, and government agencies understand and refine programs.
 When she's not thinking about evaluation, Kylie is probably exploring her St. Paul neighborhood with her dog and toddler, digging in her gardens, or trying a new-to-us brewery with her spouse.

-Sam Stork-Post, Treasurer
+Sam Storck-Post, Treasurer

 Samuel Storck-Post is an Evaluation Officer at The Constellation Fund, a foundation mixing philanthropy with cost-benefit analysis.
 He earned a Master’s in Public Policy from the University of Minnesota’s Humphrey School of Public Affairs, and has a background in education and college access.
 Sam was driven to pursue evaluation out of an interest in understanding how to apply evidence-based practices.
 In his free time he enjoys hiking, sewing and various other crafts, and sword fighting.

-Ivory Love, Student Representative
+Renee Wharton, Student Representative

 Ashley Estrella, Membership Co-Chair